orifki/SIR_network/README.md

 # SIR_network

-Susceptible Infected Recovered (SIR) model simulation on networks using “epydemic” and “networkx” librairies.
+Susceptible Infected Recovered (SIR) model simulation on networks using "epidemic" and "networkx" libraries.
 Plotting functions are included as well.

-This is the source code of my medium blog post "Sur la configuration urbaine et la propagation épidémique" [Fr].
+This is the source code of the medium blog post "Sur la configuration urbaine et la propagation épidémique" [FR]: https://medium.com/anthropocene2050/sur-la-configuration-urbaine-et-la-propagation-%C3%A9pid%C3%A9mique-5a2a61c67ab9.